DVD With Jerry Goldsmith Features

 Features complete score with source music in 5.1, isolated.

-Please note the Psycho II temp music still features though and the score still contains fragmented versions of a number of the composer's cues!
+Please note the Psycho II temp music still features though as the scene was never scored.
+And the score still contains fragmented versions of a number of the composer's cues!
 Blame the editor.

 Lonely Are The Brave